 Life insurance settlements

-Life insurance settlements entails selling the right to your death benefit to a third party, who takes over your premium payments and ownership of the policy.
+Another option is to sell your policy to a third party, who takes over your premium payments and ownership of the policy.
+This is known as a “life settlement.”
 You’ll likely receive less than the value of your death benefit, but more than you would from surrendering your policy.

 This is ideal for policies with higher cash values.
 The amount you’ll receive is up to you and the third party to decide, but here are a few things to consider before selling your policy: